changename123/SignTranslator/README.md

-# SingTranslator
+# SignTranslator
->Sing translator is a mobile application develop on Android System.
-It its a translator for sing language.
+>Sign translator is a mobile application develop on Android System.
+It its a translator for sign language.
 Was created for help to communicate with deaf people.
 This tool can translate from sing to english and english to sing language.
 In this readme i demonstrate how to implemnt and use by yourself.